btk/lighthouse-chromium-aws-lambda/README.md

 const lighthouse = require('lighthouse-chromium');
 ```

-The only difference, which you probably won't need, is that lighthouse has an extra property, `CHROME_PATH` which points to the dynamically installed chromium binary:
+The only difference, which you probably won't need, is that lighthouse has the property `.CHROME_PATH` which points to the dynamically installed chromium binary:

 ```js
 const chromeLauncher = require('chrome-launcher');